 |Life span:||12+ years.
 Yorkshire Terriers are one of the longer-living breeds and can live into their late teens.|

-How big do Yorkshire Terriers get?
-Over the years, this breed was gradually miniaturised, first for their work as ratters and later to create a fashionable pet.
-Today, Yorkshire Terriers are usually 20-23cm tall and about 3kg in weight.
+Over the years, this breed was gradually miniaturised, first for their work as ratters and later to create a fashionable pet, however they still love to be part of the action.